connervieira/Predator/DEFINITIONS.md

 ### ALPR Provider/Back-end

 The ALPR provider or back-end is the program that Predator uses to process images and receive ALPR results.
-Predator is designed to primarily to use Phantom as an ALPR back-end, but it is also compatible with OpenALPR.
+Predator is designed primarily to use Phantom as an ALPR back-end, but it is also compatible with OpenALPR.

 ## Predator